 Each year, City Schools celebrates its great teachers with the Teacher of the Year award.
 Through a competitive process that includes applications, essays, and recommendations followed by interviews and classroom observations of the finalists, the candidate pool is narrowed until the winner is announced by the CEO in a surprise classroom visit.

-Hazelwood Elementary Middle School
+Cecil Elementary School

 10th and 11th Grade English Teacher

 “What the educator does in teaching is to make it possible for the students to become themselves.” - Paulo Freire

 Andrew Pappas has been a high school English teacher for the past 18 years, 13 of which he has had the honor of teaching for Baltimore City Public Schools at Baltimore Polytechnic Institute.
 Mr. Pappas earned degrees in English and English Education from the University of Maryland, College Park, and a Master of Liberal Arts at Johns Hopkins University.
 He is the coach of the Poly Ethics team, which has achieved great success on state and national levels, and he continues to serve as the content team lead for 10th grade English.
 Mr. Pappas was a 2021 Semi-Finalist for Baltimore City Public Schools.
 He is passionate about teaching literature, writing, and critical thinking, and for creating learning spaces where all students feel intellectually challenged, safe, and recognized.
 In his free time, Mr. Pappas loves to travel, cook, read, play music, and be with his family.